Koredotcom/docs/docs/xo/getting-started/about-xo-platform.md

 === "Contact Center AI"

     Contact Center AI offers a conversational AI-native Contact Center-as-a-service solution to enhance customer experience, increase revenue, and reduce operational costs.
 It helps create consistent, personalized, intelligent, and effortless customer and agent experiences across channels.
-You can leverage Automation AI Use Cases and Search AI to automate regular customer queries and seamlessly transfer them to a human agent as needed.
+You can leverage Automation AI use cases and Search AI to automate regular customer queries and seamlessly transfer them to a human agent as needed.
 The new Campaigns module helps streamline outbound voice and web campaigns.
 It provides templates and analytics to easily create targeted campaigns, reach audiences efficiently, track performance, and achieve goals more effectively.

     Key Features